-Paul Gambaccini’s Radio 4 show ‘For One Night Only‘ is a reasonably rare thing: a radio show about (as opposed to playing) music that manages to avoid being joyless, self-indulgent and too long.
-I think this could have something to do with the fact each episode is built around a specific historical event, in this case a live concert.
-The show’s premise therefore has a satisfying sort of tangibility and groundedness to it, and there’s much less of the tangent-wandering concept-wankery than you sometimes get with this subject matter.
+Paul Gambaccini’s Radio 4 show ‘For One Night Only‘ is quite a rare thing: a radio show about (rather than playing) music that manages to avoid being joyless, self-indulgent and too long.
+Perhaps it helps that each episode is built around a specific historical event — usually, and in this case, a live concert.
+This helps to keep things focused and grounded, and there’s much less of the conceptual tangent-wandering you sometimes get with programmes about the arts.

-At the very least, listeners find out about some music they didn’t know before.
-Better, it can provide context to music you already like, and make you like it a lot more.
-The episode I’m especially thinking of is this one from 2008, which looks back at the BBC Prom of 21st August 1968, when (Soviet) Rostropovich and the (Soviet) USSR State Symphony Orchestra played (Czech) Antonin Dvorak’s Cello Concerto, amid calls for the concert to be cancelled and protests in London.
-That’s because it had also been the day that Russian tanks invaded Czechoslovakia.
+The episode I’m talking about is this one from 2008.
+It looks back at the BBC Prom of 21st August 1968, when (Russian) Rostropovich and the (Soviet) USSR State Symphony Orchestra played (Czech) Antonin Dvorak’s Cello Concerto, amid protests in London and calls for the concert to be cancelled.
+Why?
+Because, that day, Russian tanks had invaded Czechoslovakia.